 Armenia and Salento: Armenia and Salento are great bases to explore Colombia’s coffee triangle.
 It’s a 4-hour bus journey from Cali to Armenia.
 Learn what to do in Armenia or read about Salento and the Valle del Cocora.

-To provide the best experiences, we use technologies like cookies to store and/or access device information.
+We use technologies like cookies to store and/or access device information.
+We do this to improve browsing experience and to show (non-) personalized ads.
 Consenting to these technologies will allow us to process data such as browsing behavior or unique IDs on this site.
 Not consenting or withdrawing consent, may adversely affect certain features and functions.
-View our Privacy and Cookie Policy
+Please have a look at our Cookie & Privacy Policy.